mavlink/MAVSDK-Java/README.md

 It is organized as follows:

-* The [sdk](./sdk) directory contains the different components provided by this project.
 * The [examples](./examples) directory contains Java and Android examples using the sdk.
+* The [sdk](./sdk) directory contains the actual SDK.

+Detailed instructions on how to run the examples and how to build the SDK are available in those directories.

-## Contributing
+## QuickStart

-Please read the "Contributing" section of the specific project you are interested in.
+The fastest way to start is to follow the instructions in the README of the [java-client](./examples/java-client) example.

 ## Coding style

-Java/Android coding style is ensured using CheckStyle with the Google configurations.
+Java/Android coding style is ensured using CheckStyle with the Google style.

 ### Command line